 Introduction to Python List

-Python list is a number of elements/ data gathered under a single place and can be of any data type, including the integers, characters, floats, etc. The list allows duplication in the data, and python provides a number of operational options that can be applied to the list elements.
+Python list is a number of elements/ data gathered under a single place and can be of any data type, including the integers, characters, floats, etc. The list allows duplication in the data, and Python provides a number of operational options that can be applied to the list elements.
 There are many types of lists in python, like negative indexing, index range, beginning range, ending range, interchanging elements, length of a list, a loop of the list, and addition of elements.

 Types of Python Lists with Example

-In Python, the list data structure is used when the sequence of items has to be in the ordered form or need to change for some operation.
+In Python, the list data structure is used when the sequence of items has to be in the ordered form or needs to change for some operation.
 It is easily modified and also allows duplicate sets of records in many cases.
 It is declared with open and close square brackets.

 Let’s understand each and every type of them briefly.